The Cat in the Hat (2003 film): Filming

-Prior to filming, giant props for the film were stolen from the set; the local police found the props vandalized with graffiti in a shopping mall car park in Pomona, California.
-Despite this, no arrests had been made and filming was to start the next week.
+Before filming, giant props for the film were stolen from the set; the local police found the props vandalized with graffiti in a shopping mall car park in Pomona, California.
+No arrests were made.
 Principal photography took place mostly in California from October 2002 to January 2003.
 The neighborhood and the town center was filmed in a rural valley near Simi Valley, where 24 houses (each 26 feet square and 52 feet tall) were constructed.
 The downtown area outdoor shots were filmed along a Pomona street where a number of antique and gift shops are located.
-The community decided not to redecorate after filming ended, so the surreal paint scheme and some of the signage could still be seen today as it appears in the film.
+The community decided not to redecorate after filming ended, so the surreal paint scheme and some of the signage can still be seen today as it appears in the film.
 Because of so much smog in the area, the sky had to be digitally replaced with the cartoon-like sky and colors of the background had to be digitally fixed.
 Mike Myers was unaware that a piece of the house would fall behind him near the end of the film during his scenes with Spencer Breslin and Dakota Fanning.
 His reaction was real and left unscripted in the final film.

-According to co-star Amy Hill, Myers was difficult to work with on set, refusing to talk to anyone on the production (other than his assistants and director Welch) and isolating himself from the cast and crew during breaks in filming.
-She also noted that there would be retakes of scenes because Welch, who was a first-time director, would often let Myers decide whether they were good enough or not.
-In addition, Hill stated that Myers had an assistant who held chocolates in a Tupperware, and whenever Myers needed a piece of chocolate, his assistant would come over and give him one.
+According to co-star Amy Hill, Myers was difficult to work with on set.
+She called her experience "horrible, nightmarish", and said that Myers refused to talk to anyone on the production (other than director Welch) and isolated himself from the cast and crew during breaks in filming.
+She mentioned that while Welch was "really lovely", there would be retakes of scenes because Welch, who was a first-time director, would often let Myers decide whether they were good enough or not.
+In addition, she stated that Myers had an assistant who held chocolates in a Tupperware, and whenever Myers needed a piece of chocolate, his assistant would come over and give him one.